loop/loop.github.io/source/_posts/2011-06-25-installing-git.markdown

 - git
 - ubuntu
 ---
-After much looking around and researching I couldn't find an easy way to install Git nor is it well documented to install it on Ubuntu.
+After looking around and researching I couldn't find an easy way to install Git nor is it well documented to install it on Ubuntu.
 Here are the instructions which I got Git working.

 **Add Repository**